Envelope (mathematics): Partial differential equations

 and also solves the differential equation (provided that it exists as a continuously differentiable function).

-Geometrically, the graph of v(x) is everywhere tangent to the graph of some member of the family u(x;a).
+Geometrically, the graph of $v(x)$ is everywhere tangent to the graph of some member of the family $u(x;a)$.
 Since the differential equation is first order, it only puts a condition on the tangent plane to the graph, so that any function everywhere tangent to a solution must also be a solution.
 The same idea underlies the solution of a first order equation as an integral of the Monge cone.
-The Monge cone is a cone field in the R^{n+1} of the (x,u) variables cut out by the envelope of the tangent spaces to the first order PDE at each point.
+The Monge cone is a cone field in the $\mathbb{R}^{n+1}$ of the $(x,u)$ variables cut out by the envelope of the tangent spaces to the first order PDE at each point.
 A solution of the PDE is then an envelope of the cone field.

-In Riemannian geometry, if a smooth family of geodesics through a point P in a Riemannian manifold has an envelope, then P has a conjugate point where any geodesic of the family intersects the envelope.
-The same is true more generally in the calculus of variations: if a family of extremals to a functional through a given point P has an envelope, then a point where an extremal intersects the envelope is a conjugate point to P.
+In Riemannian geometry, if a smooth family of geodesics through a point $P$ in a Riemannian manifold has an envelope, then $P$ has a conjugate point where any geodesic of the family intersects the envelope.
+The same is true more generally in the calculus of variations: if a family of extremals to a functional through a given point $P$ has an envelope, then a point where an extremal intersects the envelope is a conjugate point to $P$.